vickyysiahaan/ModbusTCP2MQTT/README.md

 2. This program also requires MySQL database to be installed.
    Name, username, and the password of the database can be set in MyDB.py

-3. SNMP devices and their OIDs that want to be read can be configured through JSON files in directory JSON/Config
+3. Modbus TCP devices and their registers that want to be read can be configured through JSON files in directory JSON/Config

    a.
 DevicesIdentity.json
       contains information about devices identity.